Wonderful Weekend Wanders 500 Rai Floating Resort, Khao Sok, Thailand

 Is 500 Rai Floating Resort for you?

 But it depends on what type of traveller you are.
-You are staying in a National Park, sharing this very special corner of the world with nature, and yes maybe the odd gecko in your bathroom.
+You are staying in a National Park, sharing this very special corner of the world with nature and, yes, maybe the odd gecko in your bathroom.
 Will you be charmed or revolted by this?

 Do your research and decide whether this is the location for you.